 Born in Pennsylvania in 1838, James Downs was the son of Maryland natives.

 According to historian Harry Harrison Hain, the community of Blain was “nestle[d] in the famous Sherman’s Valley, near the western end of the county, the center of a veritable garden spot,” and “had its beginning in the early settlement which grew up about the mill erected by James Blaine in 1778, after whom the town took its name.”
-Like Duncannon to the east and its other sister communities across Perry County, Blain became increasingly less rural as the 19th century waxed and waned.
+Like Duncannon to the east and its other sister communities across Perry County, Blain became increasingly less rural as the nineteenth century waxed and waned.

 Civil War Military Service